 The political science minor involves studying governments, public policies, political processes and systems, and theories of political life.
 Students examine how we think and write about political questions as Christians, and they also have the opportunity to chose courses in a variety of subfields based on their interests.

 Why should I study political science?

-A minor in Political Science can add useful depth to a variety of majors.
+What can I do with this degree?A minor in political science can add depth to a variety of majors.
 For example, if students are interested in a career in medicine, public health or business, it can help them understand how the political system shapes regulations that will impact their professional lives.
 If students are studying philosophy or history, political science can add social science analytical tools to complement what students are learning in their study of the humanities.
 If a student is interested in becoming a lawyer, studying political science is invaluable in providing a basic grounding for studies in the law.
-These are just some examples of majors with which political science pairs well.

-Studying political science helps students develop a set of analytical capabilities and written and verbal communication skills that are valued in many careers.
+What skills will I develop?Studying political science helps students develop a set of analytical capabilities and written and verbal communication skills that are valued in many careers.
 Our courses involve reading challenging material, discussing complex ideas, and completing writing assignments that equip students with the abilities that employers expect from well-educated people.
 The sharp critical thinking skills cultivated in political science will help students pursue careers in both the private and public sectors, and serve them well if they pursue graduate or professional education.

-Students who minor in Political Science can choose to spend a semester studying government in Washington, D.C. with the American Studies Program and can pursue internships in St. Paul with the Minnesota State Senate, gaining real-world experience in the operation of state government.
+What unique experiences or opportunities will I have?Students who minor in political science can choose to spend a semester studying government in Washington, D.C. with the American Studies Program and pursue internships in St. Paul with the Minnesota State Senate, gaining real-world experience in the operation of state government.